oldscienceguy/PebbleSDR/README.md

 Except as notes, Device options do not take effect until the device is powered off and back on.

-###Device Selection
+* ####Device Selection
 This drop down at the top of the Options dialog lists all of the specifi devices supported by the selected plugin.
 Each device may have it's own device-specific options (see below).

-###Audio Ouput
+* ####Audio Ouput
 Select "Core Audio built-in Output" as default.
 Option options may be visible if other output devices are installed

-###Startup
+* ####Startup
 	1. Last Frequency: The last frequency and mode will be remembered when the device is powered off and will be used the next time the device is powered on
 	2. Set Frequency: Enter a frequency in hz which will be used the next time the device is powered on.
 	3. Device Default: A default frequency and mode will be used the next time the device is powered on.

-###Converter Mode & Converter Offset
+* ####Converter Mode & Converter Offset
 Checking this box allows the use of an external up or down converter with any device.
 The displayed frequency is the actual frequency after the converter, you don't have to add or subtract the converter offset.
 Enter the offset for the converter if this box is checked, typically 100mHz or 120mHz.
 In this mode, device high/low frequency limits are not checked so you can tune wherever the converter supports.
 But you can also enter frequencies that are outside the range of the device and may see strange results.

-###SampleRate
+* ####SampleRate
 If the device uses audio input, these will be the sample rate of the IQ Input field (see below).
 If the device supports direct I/Q input, like the rtl-sdr, the list will be device specific.

+* ####DC Removal
+Some SDR's will display a large spike in the center of the spectrum.
+This is usually caused by a DC component in the signal.
+Checking this box inserts a high pass filter that removes DC - 10hz.
+This should eliminate a DC spike, while having minimal affect on any signal.
+If you do experience distortion or other signal degradation, just tune the LO slightly and use the mixer to select the signal.

-###I/Q Order
+* ####I/Q Order
 This can be used to invert the incoming I/Q input, or select only the I or Q input for testing.

-###I/Q Gain
+* ####I/Q Gain
 This defaults to 1.0, but can be changed if the device does not have enough power or too much power in the I/Q signals.
 This will be evident in the spectrum display.
 This value can be changed in real time and the results observed in the Specturm display.
 This option can also be used to normalize levels among difference devices so that switch between them keeps a steady level.

-###I/Q Input
+* ####I/Q Input
 This field is only visible for devices that do not support direct I/Q input.
 For devices like SoftRock, select the input audio device that the SoftRock is plugged into.
 Note that some Mac's do not support stereo audio input and an external USB audio device must be used.
 For devices that create their own audio device, like Funcube, select that as the input.

-###Reset Settings
+* ####Reset Settings
 This will turn off the device and delete the .ini file which stores the device settings.
 The next time the device is powered on, the ini file will automatically be re-created with default values.

-###Device Specific options
+* ####Device Specific options
 The center of the the Setting page is reserved for device specific options and will change depending on the device selected.
 See device specific section of this document.

-###I/Q Balance
+* ####I/Q Balance
 This can be used to manually adjust the gain and phase of the incoming I/Q signals if the device does not produce accurate 90 degree phase shifts.

 ###Frequency Information
 This bar is used to change frequencies to known bands and stations.
 It also is used to track frequency changes made elsewhere.
 The data for this comes from three .csv files in the PebbleData directory.
 Details of how to manually edit these files is in the advanced section.

-1. eibi.csv: Stores station specific information
+	eibi.csv: Stores station specific information
-2. bands.csv: Stores band categories and bands
+	bands.csv: Stores band categories and bands
-3. memory.csv: Stores user defined station information
+	memory.csv: Stores user defined station information

-###Band Category
+* ####Band Category
 There is a large amount of possible band information to select from.
 To make this more manageable, all the band information is broken into categories.
 To select a frequency, first select a band category from this drop down.
 1. All
 2. Ham